J1mbJ1ngl3r/J1mbJ1ngl3r/README.md

 - 👋 Hi, I’m @J1mbJ1ngl3r
-- 👀 I’m interested in Interesting Idea's and Concepts, Working with my Hands, Being Outside.
+- 👀 I’m interested in Interesting Idea's and Concepts, Working with my Hands, Being Outside (I live in the mountains)
-- 🌱 I’m currently learning Programming, Gardening, Growing
+- 🌱 I’m currently learning Programming, Gardening, Being a Decent Human
-- 💞️ I’m looking to collaborate on anything and everything
+- 💞️ I’m looking to collaborate on anything and everything where there is potential for growth
 - 📫 How to reach me - don't, but a pm is fine.